needle4j/needle4k/src/site/mock-objects.md

 }
 ```

-To use EasyMock, the EasyMockProvider must be configured in the `needle.properties` file and the mockito library must be
+To use EasyMock, the EasyMockProvider has to be configured in the `needle.properties` file and the mockito library be
 present on test classpath.

     mock.provider=org.needle4k.mock.EasyMockProvider